-As mentioned in Note 1a, the operation of the Modular rig was suspended on December 24, 2021.
-Constructora y Perforadora Latina, S. A. de C. V. (the parent company) is actively seeking a new assignment, as of the date of issuance of this report no specific additional workload has been assigned.
+As mentioned in Note 1a, the operation of the Modular rig was suspended as of December 24, 2021.
+Constructora y Perforadora Latina, S.A de C.V. (the parent company), is actively seeking a new assignment with Pemex, as of the date of issuance of this report no specific additional workload has been assigned.